1995 Pakistani coup attempt: Plot

-The main accused in this failed coup attempt were Major General Zahirul Islam Abbasi, Brigadier Mustansir Billah and Qari Saifullah.
+The main actors accused in the failed coup attempt were Major General Zahirul Islam Abbasi, Brigadier Mustansir Billah and Qari Saifullah.
 While Brigadier Billah was assumed to be the ideologue of the group, the main executor was supposed to be Qari Saifullah.
-Major General Abbasi was serving at the time as director-general of infantry corps at the Pakistani army high command in Rawalpindi.
+Major General Abbasi was serving at the time as director-general of infantry corps at the Pakistani Army high command in Rawalpindi.
 With the help of sympathetic military officers, the group allegedly began plotting against the civilian government of Benazir Bhutto and the army chief Gen. Abdul Waheed Kakar.
-It was claimed that they planned to assassinate Bhutto, Kakar, senior cabinet ministers and the military chiefs to bring about a corruption free government in Pakistan.
-Acting on a tip-off from the then Maj.
-Gen. Ali Kuli Khan Khattak, who was then the director-general of military intelligence (DGMI), the then chief of general staff (CGS) Lt.
-Gen. Jehangir Karamat, who later became the Chief of the Army Staff suppressed the coup by arresting 36 army officers and 20 civilians in Rawalpindi and the capital Islamabad.
+It was claimed that they planned to assassinate Bhutto, Kakar, senior cabinet ministers, and the military chiefs to bring about a corruption-free government in Pakistan.
+They were acting on a tip-off from then Maj.
+Gen. Ali Kuli Khan Khattak, who was also the director-general of military intelligence (DGMI), and then chief of general staff (CGS) Lt.
+Gen. Jehangir Karamat, who later became the Chief of the Army Staff, and suppressed the coup by arresting 36 army officers and 20 civilians in Rawalpindi and the capital Islamabad.

 Qari Saifullah saved himself by becoming an "approver" (government witness) on behalf of the prosecution during the trial.
-Based on this deal, Qari Saifullah was given freedom in 1996 and did not face a trial.
-Without his testimony, it would not have been possible to convict the other officers.
-While Qari Saifullah gained his freedom, the other alleged co-conspirators were convicted.
+Based on this deal, Saifullah was given freedom in 1996 and did not face a trial.
+It would not have been possible to convict the other officers without his testimony.
+While Saifullah gained his freedom, the other alleged co-conspirators were convicted.

 Other views

-Professor Lawrence Ziring, former president of the American Institute of Pakistani studies offered a different view of events.
+Professor Lawrence Ziring, former president of the American Institute of Pakistani Studies, questioned the coup's merit.
 In his 2003 book, "Pakistan at the cross currents of history", Ziring said there was "little evidence to implicate the accused" (p.
 239).
 He also suggested that the alleged coup was little more than an attempt by Bhutto to bring the military establishment closer under her control. (p.
 239) He also describes Bhutto as lashing out against her critics in November 1995 and accusing (without proof) those involved as having planned to kill her, most of the army command and the president of Pakistan.

 Aftermath

-Benazir Bhutto was succeeded in 1997 by Nawaz Sharif, who would dismiss army chief Gen. Karamat and Lt.
+Benazir Bhutto was succeeded in 1997 by Nawaz Sharif, who would dismiss Army Chief Gen. Karamat and Lt.
 Gen. Khattak.
-Sharif maintained links with Hardline Islamic groups and provided financial support for the group.
-He also helped Muhammad Rafiq Tarar –Tarar served as senior justice of the Supreme Court of Pakistan from 1991 to 1994 and as the 28th Chief Justice of Lahore High Court from 1989 to 1991-a supporter of Tableeghi Jamaat – become the President of Pakistan.
+Sharif maintained links with hardline Islamist groups through financial support.
+He also helped Muhammad Rafiq Tarar, who served as a senior justice of the Supreme Court of Pakistan from 1991 to 1994 and as the 28th Chief Justice of Lahore High Court from 1989 to 1991 – a supporter of Tableeghi Jamaat – become the president of Pakistan.